ElishaBentzi/E-Nation/docs/Social-Pact-Constitution-English-V0.12.md

 All this I do in order to fulfill the ultimate goal established by nature for the human race: **to be the guardian of life.**

 # Second Part:
-# Development.
+## Development in Articles.

+### 1.
-Article 1: Freedom implies great responsibility and therefore the citizen must be educated in using his freedom wisely, since ignorance does not free him from responsibility and the consequences of his actions.
+Freedom implies great responsibility and therefore the citizen must be educated in using his freedom wisely, since ignorance does not free him from responsibility and the consequences of his actions.

+### 2.
-Article 2: The education system has the purpose of forming responsible citizens, knowing society and the world, preparing citizens to be entrepreneurs and parents of the next generation.
+The education system has the purpose of forming responsible citizens, knowing society and the world, preparing citizens to be entrepreneurs and parents of the next generation.
 It is based on the scientific method applied with love learning to think scientifically, how to balance human nature with technological developments.

 _Definition:_

+**Scientific Method:**
+1. Observe.
+2. Investigate.
+3. Hypothesis.
+4. Experiment.
-Scientific Method: 1.To observe, 2.To investigate, 3.
-Hypothesis, 4.
-Experiment, 5.
-Conclusions or Repeat.
+5. Conclusions or Repeat.

+#### 2.1.
-Article 2.1: We recognize the existence of mental viruses and that training in the application of the scientific method is the tool to eliminate them.
+We recognize the existence of mental viruses and that training in the application of the scientific method is the tool to eliminate them.

 _Definition_:
-Mental Virus: Beliefs that limits the development of the human being.
+**Mental Virus:** Beliefs that limits the development of the human being.
 Mental viruses behave just like its biological counterparts because they mutate and are transmitted between people.
 When a paradigm becomes obsolete it becomes a mental virus.
 There are also mental viruses that are born as mental viruses.

+#### 2.2.
-Article 2.2: Families are free to choose the educational center they consider most convenient for their children, including teaching at home.
+Families are free to choose the educational center they consider most convenient for their children, including teaching at home.

+#### 2.3.
-Article 2.3: Educational centers will be publicly evaluated with the indicators of Mutual Welfare.
+Educational centers will be publicly evaluated with the indicators of Mutual Welfare.
 Circular Education is recommended, with its 10 educational principles.

 1. Social Environment Builds the Person.
 2. Personal Example.
 3. Equality of Importance.